Candice Swanepoel Turns Heads In The Tiniest Leopard-Print Bikini

 our resort collection was shot in the Maasai Mara national reserve, situated on the ancestral home of the Maasai, a semi-nomadic tribe known for their rich culture, distinct dress and peaceful coexistence with the free-roaming animals. explore the collection with link in bio. #maasaimara #kenya #resort20 #comingsoon

 It wasn’t long before the lingerie model’s fans began taking notice of the eye-popping new upload.
-The post racked up nearly 1,500 likes after just one hour of going live to the platform, as well as several comments with compliments for both her new collection, as well as her jaw-dropping display.
+The post racked up nearly 1,500 likes after just one hour of going live on the platform, as well as several comments with compliments for both her new collection, as well as her jaw-dropping display.

 “You are attractive ma’am,” one person wrote, while another said that that snap was “too much,” followed up by the flame emoji.